 New development in this area should be allowed to have varying setbacks.
-New buildings should be between one and three stories in height.
-The building recommendations are:
+New buildings should be between one- and three-stories in height.
+The building recommendation are:

-- Replicate the idea of the rural edge with varying building setbacks from the right-of-way and large front yard trees that have the potential to arch over the road, creating a tree-lined gateway. - Design new buildings at one to three stories in height.
+- Replicate the idea of the rural edge with varying building setbacks from the right-of-way and large front yard trees that have the potential to arch over the road, creating a tree-lined gateway - Design new buildings at one-to-three stories in height